CodeScoring/docs/docs/on-premise/how-to/export-results.en.md

 - during subsequent scans of the project;
 - when scanning the project via the Johnny console agent.

-**Important**: Changes to values do not apply to previous scans of the project.
+**Important**: Changes to values do not apply to previous scans of the project and only relate to the SBoM of the current project, even if a dependency is used in multiple projects.

 ### VCS